saguilarDevel/schc-sigfox/docs/test_setup.md

 }
 ```

-Other information that can be sent from the Sigfox Cloud to the GCF as part as the JSON message are:
+Other information that can be sent from the Sigfox Cloud to the GCF as part as of the JSON message are:

 * Device ID
 * Message Sequence Number